junh1024/junh1024-Documents/Media/Premiere & Vegas with REAPER comparison.md

 ## Introduction

 This comparison tries to cover various core aspects in-depth, and isn't intended to be a complete workflow guide.
 That will be covered in another document.
 Adobe Premiere Pro CS4 (Vx), Sony Vegas Pro 11, and REAPER 4.52.
-I'm using slightly older versions cuz I'm of the belief that older=faster.
+I'm using slightly older versions since I'm of the belief that older=faster.

 ## Why

 I've been using Premiere for 10+ years, and REAPER for 5+.
 I've tried my own workflows with various degrees of pain (I use very complex & awkward workflows to achieve the best quality, so I seldom export final video using a NLE).
-I use Premiere cuz it's famous & sensible, Pro 1, ironically on a Mac through boot camp in 2009, and CS4/5.5.
+I use Premiere since it's famous & sensible, Pro 1, ironically on a Mac through boot camp in 2009, and CS4/5.5.
 REAPER is a no-nonsense DAW from the writer of Winamp (Justin Frankel).
 It's very powerful & flexible.
 Apart from supporting VST, you can write scripts & custom audio Jeusonic Effects, and install extensions.
 I had Vegas laying around for "that one project" in 2017, and thought I'd give it a spin.
-I'd previously dismissed it as an "old wives trick" that people use for making mashups for Youtube cuz I'm surrounded by people that do that (YT doesn't accept audio-only, and [if you have a hammer, everything looks like a nail](https://blog.codinghorror.com/the-php-singularity/) ).
+I'd previously dismissed it as an "old wives trick" that people use for making mashups for Youtube since I'm surrounded by people that do that (YT doesn't accept audio-only, and [if you have a hammer, everything looks like a nail](https://blog.codinghorror.com/the-php-singularity/) ).
 It was surprisingly usable if you enable certain features, but also has its downsides.

 ## Launch